mibus/MibusArduino/README.markdown

 Much (particularly the LCD & rotary-encoder code) was munged from the Pebble v2 example code from LCA2012.

-All of the below is released under the GPLv3.
+Projects below are released under the GPLv3, unless otherwise noted.

 bigclock
 --------